miguelzeph/miguelzeph.github.io/docs/documentation/python/03_configuration_management.md

     mongo_collection.insert_one(fake_data)
 ```

-By following this approach, you can create modular and well-organized pipelines in your code, allowing you to import configurations only when necessary, which enhances the readability and maintainability of your project.
+This approach creates modular, organized pipelines in your code, allowing configuration imports only when necessary, which enhances readability and maintainability.

+---

-## Author
+### Author

 Miguel Angelo do Amaral Junior